Robert42/cairo_xcb_alpha_test/README.md

 ### Countdown and exit

 Awesome, now we see our countdown.
-Now all we need to do is the send another timeout in our timeout handler.
+Now all we need to do is to continue the countdown by sending another timeout in our timeout handler.
 ```c
 void handle_timeout(int)
 {